Mary, Princess Royal and Princess of Orange: Princess consort of Orange

+By the end of the 1630s, relations between the various factions in English society had become very tense; controversies over religion, social relations, morality, and political power became more and more heated.
+At the same time, Mary's mother, who openly professed Catholicism, became more and more unpopular in the country.
+In late 1640–early 1641, King Charles I decided to renew negotiations with Prince Frederick Henry of Orange.
 The negotiations progressed quickly.
 On 10 February 1641, Charles announced to Parliament that the betrothal of his daughter was actually concluded and that it only remained to consider this union from a political point of view.
 Charles himself hoped that in case of emergency, the Prince of Orange would help him to maintain royal power in England.

 A modest wedding ceremony took place on 2 May 1641 at the Chapel Royal in Whitehall Palace, London.
 Queen Henrietta Maria was unable to attend the religious ceremony as it was a Protestant one; instead, she watched her daughter's wedding from a small gallery.
 The marriage of the King's eldest daughter was practically not celebrated in England, as the country was on the verge of a war that broke out in less than a year.
 The King gave her a crystal and gold casting bottle garnished with rubies and diamonds and a gold chain with the cipher "AR" which had belonged to Anne of Denmark.

 Mary and William were congratulated by courtiers, and received several gifts; in addition, in honour of the newlyweds, a volley of 120 guns was fired.
 After the ceremony, William returned to the Netherlands.
 According to the marriage contract, Mary could remain in England until she was 12 years old, and her husband would provide her with 1,500 livres per year for personal expenses.
 In addition, in the event of the untimely death of William, Mary would receive a maintenance of 10,000 livres per year and two residences for her personal use.
 The marriage contract also provided that Mary and her English attendants could still worship in the manner of the Church of England, rather than join the Dutch Reformed Church.

 In early 1642, the situation in the country heated up.
 Mary and her parents were forced to take refuge in Hampton Court, but the situation steadily turned into open war.
 In February, Queen Henrietta Maria departed with her daughter to The Hague in the Netherlands; they travelled on a Dutch fleet of fifteen ships.
 Mary was accompanied to the Netherlands by her governess, Lady Stanhope, who later became her confidant and companion.
 From a political point of view, the marriage of Mary partially paid off in 1643, when Henrietta Maria persuaded the Dutch government to provide a ship and arms for Charles, and sent them to England.